oliverjohnw/github-resume/docs/Launching Resume.md

 ***Making Changes***

 You may continously update your README.md to update your resume.
 Just make sure to push the changes to your Github.
 It may take a few moments for your page to render.

+## Example

+An example repository can be seen here: https://github.com/oliverjohnw/digital-cv.

+The launched resume can be viewed here: https://oliverjohnw.github.io/digital-cv/